-WVU offers dual degree programs with the Online MBA program.
+WVU offers dual degree programs with the Online Hybrid MBA program.
 Combining different areas of study with a business degree can give you a clear advantage in your choice of industry.
 Our dual degree programs are designed to enhance the educational experience beyond what could be achieved by pursuing two degrees independently.
 Additionally, there is a cost savings in pursuing our dual degree programs.

-The College of Business and Economics and the College of Pharmacy offer this joint degree program to expose students to the business side of pharmacy while improving their problem-solving, leadership and communication skills.
+The Chambers College of Business and Economics and the College of Pharmacy offer this joint degree program to expose students to the business side of pharmacy while improving their problem-solving, leadership and communication skills.
 In today’s world of increasing health care costs, a complimentary business degree enhances your resume while better equipping you to balance rising health care costs with optimal patient care.
-You may gain entry into our joint PharmD/Online MBA program by first being accepted into the PharmD program, then by applying to the Online MBA program in the spring of your first year.
-Acceptance into both programs separately is required.
+You may gain entry into our joint PharmD-Online Hybrid MBA by applying to the Online Hybrid MBA program in the spring of your first year.

-MSN (Master of Science in Nursing)-Online MBA
+MSN (Master of Science in Nursing)-Online Hybrid MBA

-The WVU School of Nursing and the WVU College of Business & Economics have created the first off-campus dual master's degree program to give you the skills and knowledge to serve as a nurse leader.
-Graduates of the MSN (Executive Focus) and MBA program can work in a variety of settings, including hospitals, private practice, nonprofit organizations and public sectors.
+“Chambers College of Business and Economics and the WVU School of Nursing have created the first off-campus dual master's degree program to give you the skills and knowledge to serve as a nurse leader.
+Graduates of the MSN (Executive Focus) and OHMBA program can work in a variety of settings, including hospitals, private practice, nonprofit organizations and public sectors.
 Students take courses from both the MSN and OHMBA program concurrently, allowing assimilation of advanced business management concepts into the nursing administration role.

 The program can be completed in eight (8) semesters of full-time study, including summer sessions.
 Graduates of the program will be eligible to sit for Nurse Executive, Advanced certification (ANCC) or the Certification in Executive Nursing Practice (AONE) exams after having held a nursing administration position for at least two (2) years.